llimllib/obsidian-archive/programming/javascript/Making a single-file executable with node and esbuild.md

 However, they have written rather [skimpy instructions](https://nodejs.org/api/single-executable-applications.html) which leave a lot to the imagination.
 I've written this document to try to give an example that includes multiple files and a dependency.

+(update: I found [this document](https://github.com/nodejs/single-executable/blob/main/blog/2022-08-05-an-overview-of-the-current-state.md) which gives a much clearer picture of how the single-file executable process works)

 I've created a GitHub repository [llimllib/node-esbuild-executable](https://github.com/llimllib/node-esbuild-executable) to demonstrate the topics discussed here.

 (All this is on a mac.
 Instructions vary for your platform, but will be similar)